 As I said above, Go Natural Jamaica specializes in vegan food; as a certified meat eater I can still praise the satisfaction of the taste and substance of the meals!
 For lunch that day, appetites were opened with a split peas soup cooked with coconut milk and an array of vegetables, and topped with callaloo chips (yes, chips!).
 An extra bowl of crunchy callaloo leaves (ie. chips) rested on the table if anyone desired more, which we all did.

 Beside the cupped bowl of soup was a meticulously-crafted plate of coconut pieces and dehydrated tomatoes bordering a hill of carrot pasta with an almond peak that sat on a lagoon of cashew cheese sauce.
 I had to take a break from the soup and chip serving to ensure I had more than enough room to finish the main course; thankfully I did, and waxed off both dishes with a smile.
 In addition to another Portland getaway and an elegent vegetarian restaurant in Kingston, I can’t recall any other time I’ve enjoyed vegan food nearly this much!

-Chakras and Meditation Sessions
+Chakras and Meditation Sessions in Jamaica

 Each day presents a new learning experience here in the form of a workshop, which are mostly food or cosmetic-oriented.
 On this visit, a typically 2-day lesson was condensed into 1 and guests were introduced to Chakras – the 7 centres of spiritual power in the human body.
 Ernesto and his partner, Olga, created a triangle of pillowed seatings within the flower circle painted on the ground.
 This bordered a collection of cards, books, icons, colourful stones and chart focused on the practice.
 The approximately 1.5hour introduction included the locations of the 7 chakras in the body, their respective energy and stones, how to balance each, a series of mantras, and silent points for meditation.